heavyblotto/memorativa/docs/readme.md

 The palace architecture supports the method of loci, while the default lens is the Astrological lens using Ficino's astrological memory system.
 The Astrological lens provides a symbolic overview of the palace, while the user can switch to other lenses to gain a deeper symbolic understanding of the content.

 The memory palace architecture is one of great halls.
 The halls may appear as ancient, fabled, mythological, historical, or modern structures, but they all share a common theme: the ability to curate and store content in a way that is both symbolic and intuitive.
 Users can add content to the palace, and the palace can automatically curate and organize the content based on various symbolic patterns, relationships, and organizational patterns.
 Furnishings, themes, and decorations can also be acquired and added to the palace to further enhance the symbolic experience.
 Such acquisitions can be unlocked based on the achievements and participation of the user in the palace (using gamification).
+The app will use AI to generate the symbolic images for the furnishings, themes, and decorations.

 Content would typically be submitted manually (add a link) or automatically generated when a user on X.com bookmarks or shares a post, as one example.
 A user would link and authorize their X account and then be able to add content to the palace.
 The link would then be stored and automatically organized and curated in a memory palace, based on various symbolic patterns, relationships, and organizational patterns.
 Similarly, the content from the link (news, blog, tweet, video, etc.) would be analyzed, extracted to text and metadata, represented as data, and then stored and automatically curated in a memory palace, based on various symbolic patterns, relationships, and organizational patterns.